aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/documents/remove-macros/_index.md

 ﻿---
-title: "Remove all Macros from Document"
+title: "Remove all macros from a Word document"
-second_title: "Aspose Words Cloud Docs"
 type: docs
 url: /documents/remove-macros/
-aliases: [/remove-all-macros-from-document/]
 description: "Remove all macros from a Word document"
 weight: 60
 ---

-Removes macros from the document.
+Removes all macros from a Word document.

-## Remove all macros from Word document REST API
+## Remove all macros from a Word document REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|